-Everything You Need to Know About Pre-operative Use of Acetaminophen for Pain
+Everything to Know About Pre-operative Use of Acetaminophen for Pain

 The proper management of acute pain after a surgical procedure, physical trauma, or in those with an acute painful medical condition is imperative.
 Many believe we are in the midst of a public health crisis when a systematic approach to pain management is not held to the position of the 'gold standard' of care.
 While some institutions and individuals do pay attention to the variety of medications and strategies available for optimal pain management, there remains a great opportunity to improve quality of life, patient-provider communication, and functionality with a more widespread attention to acute pain management.

 The World Health Organization (WHO) principles suggest that safer, non-opioid medications should be the first-line agents for all types of pain: mild, moderate, or intense.
 As such, many providers consider acetaminophen as the foundation of a pain management plan while taking into consideration the need for other agents as the expected intensity of pain increase as associated with various surgical procedures.

 Learn more about the WHO Pain Relief Ladder here.

 Here, I will review the evidence for the use of acetaminophen in the pre-operative period, specifically using acetaminophen in a proactive (rather than reactive) manner.

 The first paper I will discuss is titled